 Tooth Decay aka Rhythm Method

-From the water level, move up on easier ground to the R of the pillar.
-From the ledge about 15 feet up move L to the pillar and find a great rest to the L. A short way up there is another terrific rest.
+From the water level, move up on easier ground to the right of the pillar.
+From the ledge about 15 feet up, move left to the pillar and find a great rest to the left.
+A short way up there is another terrific rest.
 Then, hook away to the top.
 Reliable ice protection may become tricky to find as it gets chopped out.
 Never strenuous, quite interesting, always fun, you can feel a decent pump by the end.
 This route is top-ropeable by even those in their first year of ice climbing.
 In some ways it can feel like climbing rock though I know that it is ice.
 Have at it!
 Oh yeah, beware of soaking your ropes if you rap in and pull your ropes.